saulpelan/BHSCT-PAS-Scripts/README.md

 1. Setting up and maintaining virtual printers and print queues
 1. Maintaining quality of data (validating information held on records)

 After a short time working in the BHSCT PAS team, I came across the feature in CRT that allows users to run scripts.
+I instantly realised the advantages of this and started creating scripts to automate certain processes.
 ## * Terminology
 ### PAS
 Every hospital trust in the UK relies on a PAS (Patient Administration System) to manage its day to day operation.
 The BHSCT among other trusts in Northern Ireland currently use a PAS called CLINiCOM, a system developed by Shared Medical Systems Limited (SMS UK) in the 1980s.
 It is a unix mainframe video terminal (VT220) system, originally accessed by terminals but today is accessed by PCs using terminal emulation software.